Have you spent time flux core welding and now you’d like to try MIG welding some mild steel?

 You can check out their prices and compare them to what you can get locally.

 *Disclosure: The following table contains affiliate links.
-And at no extra cost to you this site earns a commissions through these links should you decide to buy.
+And at no extra cost to you this site earns a commission through these links should you decide to buy.

 Just be sure to check your local welding suppliers will refill customer owned bottles.